Crown421/waybar-dbus-monitor/README.md

 - `--interface`: D-Bus interface and service name to monitor
 - `--monitor`: D-Bus member (signal/method) to monitor
-- `--status`: (Optional) Initial status check in format "service/path interface property"
+- `--status`: (Optional) Initial status check in format "service/path interface property".
+The format must be exactly three whitespace-separated tokens with no spaces in the service/path part.

 ### Type Handlers